Dolpo Camping Trek

 • Along the trail, see monasteries, prayer flags, and historic villages.

-• Explore the 2035 square kilometre Kanchenjunga Conservation Area to see a variety of flora and fauna, including rare Himalayan wildlife, elusive species like the red panda, and various bird species.
+• Explore the Kanchenjunga Conservation Area to see a variety of flora and fauna.
+It includes rare Himalayan wildlife, elusive species like the red panda, and various bird species.

 • Take beautiful pictures of the surrounding scenery, the local people, and the high peaks.